 Calculating linguistic processing efficiency

-Computing critical sign onset. accuracy and RT requires defining the appropriate response window, starting at the earliest moment when there is sufficient information to shift gaze off of the central signer and to the target image.
-In studies of spoken language processing, critical word onset is typically identified using acoustic analysis software that measures the moment in the when the target noun begins. co-articulationdifficult to precisely determine the beginning of the target sign.
-Prior work used different definitions.
-For example, in the gating literature sign onset has been defined as the moment when the signer’s hand(s): (a) appeared on the screen (Grosjean, 1981), (b) entered signing space (Emmorey & Corina, 1990), or (c) left the resting position (Arendsen, Van Doorn, & de Ridder, 2009).
+Computing critical sign onset.
+In the VLP task, computing accuracy and RT requires defining the appropriate response window, starting at the earliest moment when there is sufficient information to discriminate the pairs of pictures and to initiate a shift in gaze off of the central signer and to the target image.
+In studies of spoken language processing, critical word onset is typically identified using acoustic analysis software that measures the moment in the auditory signal when the target noun begins.
+In signed languages like ASL, phonological information is presented simultaneously in several parts of the visual signal (e.g., hands and face), so there is considerable co-articulation.
+It is therefore sometimes difficult to precisely determine the beginning of the target sign.
+This problem is somewhat simplified in the VLP task because the pictures are presented in yoked pairs, and so on each trial, critical sign onset is always determined in reference to particular distracter sign/picture.
+Prior work with adults to determine sign onset used different definitions.
+For example, in the gating literature, sign onset has been defined as the moment when the signer’s hand(s): (a) appeared on the screen (Grosjean, 1981), (b) entered signing space (Emmorey & Corina, 1990), or (c) left the resting position (Arendsen, Van Doorn, & de Ridder, 2009).
 In one of the few tasks that used complete ASL sentences, Morford and Carlsen (2011) defined sign onset as “the frame in which the dominant signing hand moved out of the trajectory of the preceding sign and began the movement trajectory of the target sign.”